 Pressure Gauge Monitoring

-For extinguishers with a pressure gauge, monthly checks are essential.
+For extinguishers with a pressure gauge, monthly checks are an essential part of fire extinguisher servicing.
 The needle should be firmly in the green zone, indicating proper charge for operation.

 Regular Professional Inspection

-If your extinguisher lacks a pressure gauge, it requires annual inspections by a qualified professional.
+If your extinguisher lacks a pressure gauge, it requires annual inspections by a qualified professional to check for fire extinguisher expiration.
 This ensures all internal components are functioning correctly and the extinguisher is ready for action.

 Maintenance Records